Was Your VA Disability Claim Denied? Here is What to Do (2021 Update)

 Essentially, claims examiners hope the psychological blow of denial is enough to deter future action.
 These bureaucrats do not count on assistance from a good veterans disability attorney.

 What does a top VA attorney have to say?

 Understanding the basis for your denial is the key to reversing the decision.
 As mentioned, most denials are clearly erroneous.

 These adverse decisions are often easy to deal with.
-If the problem is a lack of evidence or some other substantive deficiency, then these issues can be dealt with, as well.
+If the problem is a lack of evidence or some other substantive deficiency, then these issues can also be dealt with.

 Many first-time denials cite the following problems:

-Some veterans submit proof of exposure, but not proof of an exposure-related disability.
+Some veterans submit proof of exposure but not proof of an exposure-related disability.
 Agent Orange is a good example.
 Congress recently made it easier for Vietnam-era veterans to receive Agent Orange disability benefits, but they must do more than prove exposure.
-They must also prove they have a disability as a result of that exposure.
-For example, Diabetes Mellitus Type 2.
+They must also prove they have a disability due to that exposure—for example, Diabetes Mellitus Type 2.